PoisotLab/MS_network_els/els_networks.md

 # From the regional species pool to local structured communities

-Ecological networks can be used to represent the local communities, describing both the species present and the interactions between them, formed from the regional species pool (refs).
-As such, they represent a powerful tool to shed new light on the processes underlying species distribution.
+Describing the different local communities that occur at macroecological scales through their ecological networks represent an additional layer of information compared to simple species lists.
+As such, ecological networks represent a powerful tool to shed new light on the processes underlying species distribution (ref).
 There is indeed mounting evidences that biotic interactions not only play a critical role in shaping communities at a local scale, but also at macroecological scales (refs).
+The prevailing idea until recently was that abiotic conditions were the primary factor underlying species distribution at large scale (ref).
+Empirical observations of the relationship between species occurrence and/or abundance and environmental variables were thus used to understand species physiological tolerance to envrironmental conditions and potentially predict their range at larger scale, or under different scenarios of climate change.

 - coexistence theory